absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_entities_shutter.md

 - Displayed Name: it is usually shown close to the Icon.

+- If you are using this entity block on the [Card Entities](blockLibrary_nspanel_cards_cardEntities.md), you can change the shutter position from the main page as well as from the popup page.
+Use the popup *Action Trigger* to configure this action.

 ### Popup Configuration

 - Configure the Icon and the Label of the shutter popup page.